Create a decorator

 Dragon, indicating that it implements both

 Now for the aggregated members.
-The easiest thing to do is to declare both of these as fields first, i.e.:
+The easiest thing to do is to declare both of these as fields first, that is:

 3. Use quick-fix to initialize unused fields